top of page

 • Home Exercise Programme - As an essential part of rehabilitation, specifically prescribed exercises that you can practice with your pet at home will be demonstrated and practiced.

-• Questions - You will have opportunity to ask any questions you have.
+• Questions - You will have opportunity to ask any questions.

 Do I need to bring anything?